Bjoux2/TensorFlow-Books/README.md

 - [Machine Learning with TensorFlow](http://www.tensorflowbook.com), Jul 1, 2017 by Nishant Shukla

 - [Learning TensorFlow: A guide to building deep learning systems](), Jun 25, 2017 by Tom Hope and Yehezkel S. Resheff

-- [Getting Started with TensorFlow](), Jul 29, 2016 by Giancarlo Zaccone

 ## Chinese Books